 On the surface, this seems like a good deed (free housekeeping!).
 For some mother-in-laws, however, there's an ulterior motive for the household chores, like having an excuse to go through your things or to criticize your cleaning and organizing abilities.
 You'll know the jig is up when your MIL makes snide comments or you catch her snooping.

 She negotiates with you for your spouse's time.

 Meddling mother-in-laws fail to realize that their adult children are married and that their spouses now get first dibs on their time.
 Instead, they go straight to the spouses to make up schedules and demand a certain amount of time.
 All three of you are independent people, and these negotiations are also a sign of manipulation.
 It will likely affect your spouse just as badly as it affects you, so together you can tackle the issue.

 She makes you feel guilty.

-Skillful mother-in-laws will get you to feel guilty about things you didn’t even do or that you shouldn't apologize for.
+Skillful mother-in-laws will get you to feel guilty about things that you shouldn't apologize for, like implementing boundaries to keep her at arm's length.
 The guilt is the first step in manipulating your decisions and your relationship with your partner.
-Marriages are about making decisions together, but do not let your MIL become a third voice against your own best interests.
+Marriages are about making decisions together, so don't let your dramatic MIL become a third voice against your own best interests.

-She treats your spouse like they are still a baby.
+She treats your spouse like they're still a baby.

-There’s a difference between being a good mom and treating an adult like they are a child.
-Watch out for MILs who are proud to still be a huge part of their child's life, especially in front of you, a representative of her child's new life.
-It’s too weird, and it’s a problem you must nip in the bud with your spouse.
+There’s a difference between being a good mom and treating an adult like they're still a child who still needs to be doted on and coddled.
+Watch out for MILs who insist upon still being a huge part of their child's life, especially in front of you, a representative of her child's new life.
+It’s inappropriate and off-putting—not to mention a total buzzkill for your married sex life.